 PCI Compliance in the Cloud with Atlantic

-Contracting with Atlantic.Net for PCI-DSS-compliant web hosting gives you peace of mind that your provider knows what they’re doing.
-Atlantic.Net is SOC 2, SOC 3, HIPAA audited, and PCI ready and provides customers in the eCommerce industry with the hardened, secure, and compliant infrastructure they need.
+Contracting with Atlantic.Net for PCI compliant hosting gives you peace of mind that your provider knows what they’re doing.
+Atlantic.Net is SOC 2, SOC 3, HIPAA audited, and PCI hosting ready and provides customers in the eCommerce industry with the hardened, secure, and compliant infrastructure they need.

 We’ve taken the following security measures to make sure our cloud is as ironclad as possible:

 Encrypted Data At Rest